Ashrockzzz2003/Cricket_Best_11_Prediction/README.md

-# World Cup Best-XI Selection with Regression
+# World Cup Best-XI Selection with ML

 - This project is an attempt to use regression to predict the best XI players for the 2023 Cricket World Cup given a team and an opponent.
 - The data used for this project is from the 2007, 2011, 2015, and 2019 World Cups.